AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Comparing two foodplaces: `compare`

-Lets you compare two foodplaces by their ratings and tags!
+Torn between picking from two tough contenders for today's lunch, and can't trust your gut?<br>
+Make a more informed decision by comparing the ratings and tags of any two foodplaces!

 Format: `compare INDEX1 INDEX2`